-Prosecutors said in a motion filed Monday in federal court in Miami that 46-year-old Oscar Sanchez provided cash to the masterminds behind the fraud for a fee.
-They also alleged that Sanchez conspired to send money from Medicare fraud first to shell companies in Canada before it was passed through a Trinidad bank and eventually on to Cuba.
+In a motion filed Monday in U.S. District Court in Miami, prosecutors said Oscar Sanchez, a 46-year-old U.S. citizen and native of Cuba, provided cash to the masterminds behind the alleged fraud in exchange for a fee.
+They also said Sanchez conspired to send money from the Medicare fraud first to shell companies in Canada before it was passed on through a Trinidad bank and eventually onto Cuba.